Caring.com

 Self-Directed Personal Assistance Services Plan Option

-The Self-Directed Personal Assistance Services (PAS) Plan Option allows eligible Medicaid members to direct their PAS themselves using a State-approved services plan and budget.
+The Self-Directed Personal Assistance Services (PAS) Plan Option gives eligible Medicaid members the option to direct their PAS themselves using a State-approved services plan and budget.
 Beneficiaries are responsible for hiring, supervising, and training the people they employ as PAS providers.
 That means they also take responsibility for the firing of staff, documentation of services, and management of finances.

 Home and Community-Based Services Waiver Programs

-HCBS waiver programs allow states to identify specific groups of people with particular needs to receive personalized healthcare within their own homes or in the community instead of a skilled nursing facility.
+Most states offer an HCBS waiver program.
+These waivers allow states to identify specific groups of people with particular needs to receive personalized healthcare within their own homes or in the community instead of a skilled nursing facility.
 States are able to provide as many HCBS waivers as they like but must show that the waivers ensure a Medicaid member’s health and welfare are prioritized, that it doesn’t cost more than the same services they could receive in a facility, that an individualized plan of care is being used, and that the waiver adequately meets the member’s needs.

 • Require a nursing facility level of care